msfrt/PiLogger/web/README.md

 provided in the input box (defaulted at 1000 ms).
 Modify the values concurrently by dragging the sliders to the desired ones.

-#### Note
-The values sent by the message change synchronously as the slider values are updated, even while sending is enabled.
-Nonetheless, the period over which the message is sent will not update if it's changed while sending is enabled.
+***Note:*** _The values sent by the message change synchronously as the slider values_ _are updated, even while sending is enabled.
+Nonetheless, the period over_ _which the message is sent will not update if it's changed while sending is enabled._

-In order to avoid unexpected behavior, if the client's connection is interrupted or lost, the server will be notified and all values will be set to 0 automatically.
+_In order to avoid unexpected behavior, if the client's connection is interrupted or lost,_ _the server will be notified and all values will be set to 0 automatically._